nam170201/introduction-to-python-for-computational-science-and-engineering/book/13-numeric-computation.md

 +++

--   Therefore, we can use 2 integers to encode one floating point number!
+-   therefore, we can use 2 integers to encode one floating point number!

     *x* = *a* ⋅ 10<sup>*b*</sup>